Solve/Next

 2

-Take the Growth Gap Diagnostic to your organisation.
+Take the Growth Gap Diagnostic to your organization.

 $125K–$200K depending on scale.
-The systematic organisational entry—the escalation question, applied across the enterprise’s capital picture.
+The systematic organizational entry—the escalation question, applied across the enterprise’s capital picture.

 3